 We realize everyone has a different schedule.
 Our Sales department is open during these hours, but if you can’t make it, our sales team will be happy to arrange an appointment during the evening or on weekends.

 CAR 1 has some smart ways to fit a new vehicle into your life and budget.
-We can arrange financing through various local and national banks and usually get you an answer within minutes.
+We can arrange financing through various local and national lenders and usually get you an answer within minutes.
 To see the range of financing options CAR 1 has available to qualified customers, contact us today.

 Your trade-in value is determined by our sales team and could vary based on many factors, including mileage, the overall condition of your vehicle, the popularity of your vehicle and current regional market conditions.